In order to receive your CME credits, you will be required to complete a CME evaluation.

 - Review Skin Barrier Anatomy and Physiology from young to aging

 - Demonstrate knowledge in the Nuances of Psoriasis in the young, elderly and diverse populations

 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the sponsorship of Medical Education Resources (MER).
 MER is accredited by the ACCME to provide continuing medical education for physicians.

 Medical Education Resources designates this live activity for approximately 18 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Medical Education Resources is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

-This CE activity provides TBF contact hours of continuing nursing education.
+This CE activity provides 18 contact hours of continuing nursing education.